First Republic: JP Morgan to take over major US bank

 First Republic becomes the third major US bank to collapse in recent months.

-The San Francisco-based lender's shares fell by more than 75% last week after it revealed that customers had withdrawn $100bn (£79.6bn) of deposits in March.
+The San Francisco-based lender's shares fell by more than 75% last week after it admitted that customers had withdrawn $100bn (£79.6bn) of deposits in March.

 It follows on from the collapse of Silicon Valley Bank (SVB) in March, which prompted fears of a wider banking crisis.